SKim0523/Project-4-Sunny-Day/README.md

 -	Google Chrome

 ## Getting Started/Installation Instructions:
-TBD
+1. Fork and clone the following repository: https://github.com/SKim0523/Project-4-Sunny-Day.git
+2. Install Django, Python3, Python Package Index (pip) and PostgreSQL
+3. Inside the editor terminal, run "python3 manage.py runserver"
+4. Open http://127.0.0.1:8000/accounts/login/ in Google Chrome

-## Next Steps -- Post MVP Stretch Goals:
+## Next Steps:
-I would like to let the user have an option to:
-(1) View schedules in a monthly and yearly view
-(2) Access a specific day's schedule and memo by clicking the calendar
+- I would like to let the user have an option to: (1) View schedules in a monthly and yearly view and (2) Access a specific day's schedule and memo by clicking the calendar
+- I would also like to modify codes to let different users access schedules/memos created by themselves

 ## Contribution Guidelines:
 Please feel free to contribute to my code, identify bugs, and propose improvements!